BostonSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 Eversource Net Metering in Boston

-Eversource credits excess solar generation from Boston homes under Massachusetts's net metering rules, at roughly ~70–90% of retail of the retail rate.
+Eversource credits excess solar generation from Boston homes under Massachusetts's modified net metering (~70–90% of retail).
 A right-sized system can bring net annual electricity costs close to zero.
 See full Massachusetts net metering rules →

 How Much Do Solar Panels Cost in Boston?